What is aN ACCESSORY DWELLING UNIT?

 In September 2016, Governor Brown signed Senate Bill (SB) 1069 and Assembly Bill (AB) 2299, amending Section 65852.2 of the Government Code.
 Effective January 1, 2017, this amendment provided exceptions to the amount of required parking, allowed conversion of existing garages, reduced building setbacks, and limited fire sprinkler and water meter requirements for all ADUs.
 These amendments reduce barriers and streamline approval of ADU's in all California cities.
 See the Senate Bill and California Department of Housing and Community Development (HCD) Memo summarizing the law for more information.

-In 2019, the Governor signed into law new regulations that impact accessory dwelling unit regulations statewide, which will become effective in 2020.
+In 2019, the Governor signed into law new regulations that impact accessory dwelling unit regulations statewide, which became effective January 1, 2020.
 The City is currently reviewing the new law(s) and how it may impact the City's adopted ADU regulations.
-The City's current ADU regulations still apply in 2019.

 On March 28, 2017, the City Council adopted Zoning Ordinance text amendments for new companion unit regulations to align with State requirements.
 Meeting agenda and staff report are available online (Item 6.1).
 The regulations went into effect on May 25, 2017.